My Name Is Antonino Calderone

 Antonino Calderone was played by Tim Woodward

-Stop Press: Our translation has been published in Writing Like Breathing: Dacia Maraini Anthology and is now available in the USA.
+Stop Press: Our translation has been published in Mafia & Other Plays: Dacia Maraini Anthology and is available in the USA.
 Click here for more information.

 Animation by Dimitris Dimos

 This production gives an insight into the real world of organised crime and how one man became trapped and desperate, fearing for his and his family’s lives.
 He is one of the first men to break the Mafia code of silence.
 It is presented as a companion piece to HURRIED STEPS.

 Dacia Maraini, dramatises the memoirs of Sicilian Mafioso, Antonino Calderone.
 His confessions to Judge Falcone caused a sensation and led to the arrest of 200 Italian mobsters.